Skip to content

 2. Attribute field configuration (fallback)

-• If no primary category has BAIA configuration, the attribute field configuration is used
+• If no primary category has a BAIA configuration, the best practice products for attribute field configuration is used

 • This applies when the product has no primary categories or when primary categories (or ancestors) lack BAIA configuration